Please check both this page and syllabus every week; they will keep being

 There were occasional glitches when the session was not recorded at full

-rely on recordings but attend the lectures.
-You will also have the current
+but attend all the lectures.
+You will also have the current PDF lecture notes

 Q: Is this page going to be always visible or should I download things I need